potatodudedude/tp/docs/UserGuide.md

 If you've already set up ConnectS, visit the [features](#features) section to see what commands are available in ConnectS.

-If you are a returning user looking to refresh yourself on command formatting, visit if [command summary](#command-summary) for a quick overview.
+If you are a returning user looking to refresh yourself on command formatting, visit the [command summary](#command-summary) for a quick overview.

 Confused by what certain terms mean?
 Visit the [glossary](#glossary).